dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 Spiteful isn’t quite as bad for Ferals as it is for other melees, as we can abuse Balance Affinity to stay away from the ghosts and they also trigger resets from Pred.
 That said, make sure you get yourself a good WA or Plater import that highlights when one is on you so you can deal with it.
 They take something like 8% of their health every second, so ~12s to die off without any damage.

 You can knock them back with Typhoon and Root them with a PS proc to get it away from you.
+You can also Bash/Maim them safely with Balance Affinity as a last resort to give you more time to position.

 ![Image](https://wow.zamimg.com/images/wow/icons/large/spell_fire_felflamering_red.jpg)

 **Explosive** - *While in combat, enemies periodically summon Explosive Orbs that will detonate if not destroyed.*

 Explosive orbs are in a weird place where they have <200 hp, one auto from anyone in the group will kill them, so simply get a WA/nameplate that tracks them and do your part, it doesn’t act as a DPS loss as you can still spam away with AoE.

+Energy specs are the best specs to deal with Explosives due to our 1 second locked Auto-attakc timer, which means you can kill an explosive every second.

 ![Image](https://wow.zamimg.com/images/wow/icons/large/ability_warrior_focusedrage.jpg)